pelamfi/whatsapp-archive-browse/README.md

 This softwre is very quickly put together and not tested very much!

-**⚠️This software can contain horrible bugs that may result in you losing your Whatsapp archives and other files. ⚠️**
+**⚠️This software can contain serious bugs!
+Usage may result in loss of Whatsapp archives and other files. ⚠️**

 **⚠️USE AT YOUR OWN RISK!!⚠️**